The College of Southern Maryland’s Small Business Development Center has yet another star on its team — a Maryland State Star, to be exact.

-“Her commitment to the growth, vitality and economic prosperity of Maryland’s entrepreneurs and existing business owners goes far beyond her efforts as a SBDC consultant, and contribute greatly to our reputation as an expert service provider,” CSM’s Ellen Flowers-Field, SBDC director and interim vice president of continuing education and workforce development, said in the release.
+“Her commitment to the growth, vitality and economic prosperity of Maryland’s entrepreneurs and existing business owners goes far beyond her efforts as a SBDC consultant, and contribute greatly to our reputation as an expert service provider,” said CSM’s Ellen Flowers-Field, SBDC director and interim vice president of continuing education and workforce development, in the release.

 Briscoe’s contributions include leading the region’s first manufacturers and makers networking event and roundtable, providing entrepreneurial resources and information to new and existing clients and frequently participating on panels and think tanks that engage the Southern Maryland Innovation & Technology initiative.
 Briscoe serves as chairwoman of the St. Mary’s County Economic Development Commission and the NAACP Economic Development Committee and she is the ambassador for the St. Mary’s County Chamber of Commerce.